-Leave in conditioners are an excellent choice for fine hair.
-I’ve written a piece on leave in conditioners, which gives you the heads up on how to use them and why they work.
+Leave-in conditioners are an excellent choice for fine hair.
+I’ve written a blog on leave-in conditioners, which gives you the heads up on how to use them and why they work.

 Leave in conditioner works on all hair types; from fine to frizzy, dry to damaged and curly hair.
 The best leave in conditioners detangle, reduce static and frizz, whilst speeding up drying time and leave hair with shine.

 Is conditioner making your fine hair flat?
 Choose a product that is more suited to your hair type.

 I use pro vitamin b5 in our natural conditioners.
 That’s because it’s one of the few ingredients proven to penetrate the outer layer of your hair.

 Pro vitamin b5 adds moisture to hair in a way that plumps out the cuticle.
 That means your hair feels and looks fuller with more body and volume.

 For fine hair, apply conditioner to the ends of the hair and mid-lengths of the hair.

 Avoid the roots.
 Work the product up in the palm of your hands before you apply.
 With fine hair, in particular, it’s vital to get an even spread of conditioner.